vfarcy/pyliterate/README.md

 `pip install -e .`

+Check that the installation worked

+`run_markdown`

-Go into the example directory:
+Then, gGo into the example directory:

 `cd example`